Scalaohao/my-sparkles-repo/responses/welcome-text.md

 On top :arrow_up: click on the compare button near "add-my-name"

-Add a title and a short description of the change you made
+Add a title "Add my name to README"

+A short description of the change you made "Add my name, use emoji, create a branch & create a pull request"

 Create pull request